 “You are what you eat.
 You are a human body comprised of organs, blood and guts, and other shit.
 The food you put into your body works its way through your organs and bloodstream and is actually part of who you are.
 So every time you put crap in your body, you are crap.”

 “Never feel like or say you are “giving up” your favorite foods.
 Those words have a negative connotation, like you are sacrificing something.
 You’re not “giving up” anything.
-You are simply empowered now and able to make educated, controlled choices about what you will and won’t put into your body, your temple.”
+You are simply empowered now and able to make educated, controlled choices about what you will and won’t

 “And when all feels hopeless, remember that you are in charge of what goes into your body, you don’t answer to anyone, and you are allowed to eat anything you want.
 Often just knowing we can eat whatever we want is enough to keep us from eating whatever we want.
 We’re so rebellious.”